Aisam-ul-Haq Qureshi: Playing style

-Qureshi prefers the quicker grass courts and has had seen his greatest success on grass and hard courts.
+Qureshi prefers the quicker grass courts and has seen his greatest success on grass and hard courts.
 His playing style is serve-and-volley, relying on his serve to win him points by putting pressure on his opponents.

 Sponsorship

-Qureshi's clothing and shoes sponsor is Lotto.
-On 29 March 2008, Aisam signed an agreement with Pepsi for sponsorship of coach for one year.
+Qureshi's clothing and shoe sponsor is Lotto.
+On 29 March 2008, Aisam signed an agreement with Pepsi for sponsorship of a coach for one year.
 He became the first Pakistani sportsman who wasn't a cricketer to star in a Pepsi advert and become one of their brand ambassadors.

 Awards and accolades

 Qureshi teamed with Israeli player Amir Hadad during Wimbledon and the US Open tournaments in 2002.
-He is now a member of the "Champions for Peace" club, a group of 54 athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organisation.
+He is now a member of the "Champions for Peace" club, a group of 54 athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organization.

 In November 2010 Aisam was appointed The United Nations Development Program (UNDP) goodwill ambassador.

-Aisam was awarded the Arthur Ashe Humanitarian of the Year, for 2010 along with his doubles tennis partner Rohan Bopanna of India.
+Aisam was awarded the Arthur Ashe Humanitarian of the Year, in 2010 along with his doubles tennis partner Rohan Bopanna of India.
 Along with Bopanna, Qureshi received the 2010 "Peace and Sport Image of the Year" award, in recognition of their dedicated efforts to spread the message of peace through sport.
-Qureshi and his doubles partner Bopanna also created a campaign, "Stop War Start Tennis", with their goal to play a match on the border of India and Pakistan.
+Qureshi and his doubles partner Bopanna also created a campaign, "Stop War Start Tennis", with their goal of playing a match on the border of India and Pakistan.

-He was also given the Pakistan President's Award for Performance in 2002, the Salam Pakistan Youth Award by the President of Pakistan in 2007 and was runner-up for the 2003 Anne Frank Award For Moral Courage by the Anne Frank Trust, UK.
+He was also given the Pakistan President's Award for Performance in 2002, the Salam Pakistan Youth Award by the President of Pakistan in 2007, and was runner-up for the 2003 Anne Frank Award For Moral Courage by the Anne Frank Trust, UK.

 In 2011, he was awarded Lux Style Award for Most Stylish Sports Person.
-Being high-profile tennis star of Pakistan and alumni, he was invited to Crescent Model Higher Secondary School for ground breaking ceremony of Tennis courts in school.
+Being high-profile tennis star of Pakistan and alumni, he was invited to Crescent Model Higher Secondary School for groundbreaking ceremony of Tennis courts in school.

 Career

 Juniors

-Qureshi played his first junior match in August 1995 at the age of 15 at a grade 5 tournament in Syria had a successful career in junior tennis, finishing no. 7 in the world in 1998, which made him Pakistan's highest-ranked player ever on the international youth tennis arena.
+Qureshi played his first junior match in August 1995 at the age of 15 at a grade 5 tournament in Syria hand ad a successful career in junior tennis, finishing no. 7 in the world in 1998, which made him Pakistan's highest-ranked player ever in the international youth tennis arena.
 Qureshi turned pro in 1998.